jalvaradoo/webpage-jalvarado/content/working_papers/ww2/index.md

 ---
-title: "The Long Lasting Effects of Warfare on Tax Progressivity: Evidence from World War II (Draft coming soon)"
+title: "The Long Lasting Effects of Warfare on Tax Progressivity: Evidence from World War II"
-summary: "With Tomas Wilner \n\n We study the long-term effect of warfare on tax progressivity."
+summary: "With Tomas Wilner \n\n We study the long-term effect of warfare on tax progressivity.
+(Draft coming soon)"

 tags:
 - Tax progressivity